When assembling a binaural head, ears are needed.

-Recently, attempts where made at Locus Sonus to design original ears.
-They had to have the distinctive shape required to produce the binaural effect, like the concha, the depression in the ear that allow for vertical localisation of the sound due to a frequency cancellation effect know as the pinnal knotch.
+Attempts where made at Locus Sonus to design original ears: they had to have the distinctive shape required to produce the binaural effect, like the concha a depression in the ear that allow vertical localisation of the sound due to a frequency cancellation effect know as the pinnal knotch.
 Thet also had to be neutral, not looking like they originaly belong to someone.
 The focus is more on the fonction of the ear than on the shape.

 And, they had to be 3D printing friendly.

 The current iteration is V8.4, a model designed to be monted on our PVC binaural head.

 When printing, several adjustements must be made to obtain the best binaural effetc:

 -Number off shell or outside walls: 5 to 6